Fihra/Fihra/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...

+- **Jam Out** a Music SPA with React Hooks + Django of making your own music loop sequences to play to with the piano keyboard on the app.

 - ⚡ Fun fact: ...
 -->